npo-poms/poms-parent/README.md

 POMS shared
 -----------
-These modules are specific, and most noticably contain the domain classes shared by most projects, like the 'domain' objects and services.
+These modules are specific for POMS, and most noticably contain the domain classes shared by most projects, like the 'domain' objects and services.

 Classes from this may also end up outside the POMS projects themselves.
 Like e.g. CMS's (probably via the api clients)